ericyl-studio/excel-plus/README.md

 ## Example Code

-For more usage examples, please refer to the code in the `com.ericyl.excel.example` package.
+For more usage examples, please refer to the code under `src/test/java/com/ericyl/excel`.

 ## Dependencies